dart-lang/language/working/unquoted-imports/feature-specification.md

 ### Path separator

-An import shorthand syntax that only supported a single identifier would work for packages like `test` and `args` that only expose a single library, but would fail for even very common libraries like `package:flutter/material.dart`.
+A package shorthand syntax that only supported a single identifier would work for packages like `test` and `args` that only expose a single library, but would fail for even very common libraries like `package:flutter/material.dart`.
 So we need some notion of a package name and a path within the that package.